Belize Whale Shark Diving and Snorkeling

 Most of the time on the trip is spent having lunch, and snorkeling the patched reefs inside the barrier reef as we wait for our next session to go in the park.

-Because the Whale shark Tours are conducted in open ocean, where most of the time there are no visible button, this tour is recommended for more experienced divers and snorkelers.
+Because the Whale shark Tours are conducted in the open ocean, where most of the time there is no visible button, this tour is recommended for more experienced divers and snorkelers.

 (Time may vary depending on our time slot)

-Includes 2 Dives or Snorkel Sessions in the Whale Shark Zone, Pick-up/drop-off from Hotel, all diving equipment, Light Breakfast, Lunch, Whale Shark Conservation Fees,12.5% Sales taxes, and lead by a Licensed Whale Shark Guide.
+Includes 2 Dives or Snorkel Sessions in the Whale Shark Zone, Pick-up/drop-off from hotel (restrictions may apply), all diving equipment, Lunch, Whale Shark Conservation Fees,12.5% Sales taxes, and lead by a Licensed Whale Shark Guide.